Frequently Asked Questions

 9. Will the plant look exactly like the photo?

-While we aim to send the exact variety you ordered, actual appearance (especially foliage color or blooms) may vary due to light and soil conditions.
+While we aim to send the exact variety you ordered, actual appearance (especially foliage color or blooms) may vary as mentioned above.

 That said — we promise you won't be disappointed with your purchase!